 Academic integrity is also being redefined.
 Instead of banning generative tools, 2026 universities have integrated them into the curriculum.
 They are teaching students how to use AI as a collaborator while maintaining their own unique voice and critical perspective.

-Ultimately, human-centered AI is the gold standard.
+Ultimately, human-centered AI is the priority.
 We aren't trying to create a machine-led university.
-We're building a human-led ecosystem where technology removes the barriers to discovery and mastery.
+We're building a human-led environment where technology supports discovery and mastery.

-As we look toward the rest of 2026 and beyond, platforms like SuperKnowva are proud to be at the forefront of this revolution.
-We're here to help you navigate this brave new world of learning with confidence.
-The future is here—are you ready to learn?
+As we look toward the rest of 2026 and beyond, platforms like SuperKnowva are proud to lead this change.
+We help you master this new way of learning with confidence.
+The future is here.
+Are you ready to learn?